-The valuation takes into account the characteristic of the investment properties, which included the location, size, shape, view, floor level, year of completion and others factors collectively, to arrive at the market price.
+The valuation takes into account the characteristics of the investment properties, which included the location, size, shape, view, floor level, year of completion and other factors collectively, to arrive at the market price per square foot.

-The key input was the market price, which a significant increase (decrease) in the market price would result in a significant increase (decrease) in the fair value of the investment properties.
+The key input was the market price per square foot, and a significant increase/(decrease) in the market price would result in a significant increase/(decrease) in the fair value of the investment properties.